 6. Appreciate that even partial solutions save whole lives

 Syria Civil Defense, also known as the White Helmets, is an organization that operates in rebel-held Syria and works to save as many victims as possible from bombings.
 Made up of ordinary citizens—students, bakers, teachers—the White Helmets are the first to arrive at the scene of bombings that target civilians.
 They pull people out of the rubble of destroyed buildings, saving many, and bury the dead with dignity.
 Inspired by the verse in the Quran, “to save a life is to save all of humanity,” the White Helmets’ mission is simple—save as many lives as possible.
-To date they have rescued more than 73,000 people from the scenes of bombings.
+They have rescued more than a hundred thousand people from the scenes of bombings.
 Their efforts show that taking action on the level of the individual, making an effort to help one person, matters.